 Again beginning near the Czech border, the trail heads south through farmland and across Europe’s heterogeneous Danube River.
 Eventually it slips through the Alps past the towns of Irdning and Murau to end up south of Villach, near the Italian and Slovenian borders.

-The trail avoids high gradient slopes, but will take you past famed ranges, such as the esteemed ‘Totes Gebirge’, or ‘Dead Mountains’, for some stunning views.
-Considered a moderate walk, Salzsteigweg has a total length of 437km taking 24 days making it one of the best long distance treks in Austria.
+The trail avoids high gradient slopes.
+But will take you past famed ranges, such as the esteemed ‘Totes Gebirge’, or ‘Dead Mountains’, for some stunning views.
+Considered a moderate walk, Salzsteigweg has a total length of 437km taking 24 days.
+Easily one of the best long distance treks in Austria.

-This is a short (relatively speaking) but strenuous trek along a mountain trail that follows the breathtaking Karnischer Massif ridge.
+This is a short (relatively speaking) but strenuous trek.
+You follow a mountain trail slong the breathtaking Karnischer Massif ridge.
 You’ll need to be prepared for this one of the high-altitude Austrian trekking holidays.

 The trail straddles the Italian/Austrian border, and on clear days the Grossglockner peak is visible a few days into the hike.
 Although only about 11 days long, it’s recommended for experienced hikers only due to the altitude.